 The user guidance as outlined in section 2.5 "Documentation" contains necessary information about the usage of the TOE.

-Certain aspects of the TOE's security functionality, in particular the countermeasures against attacks, depend on accurate conformance to the user guidance of both the software and the hardware part of the TOE.
-There are no particular obligations or recommendations for the user apart from following the user guidance.
-Please note that the documents contain relevant details concerning the resistance against certain attacks.
+This TOE is critically dependent on the operational environment to provide countermeasures against specific attacks as described in the GEOP01 Security Guidance sections RSA_4, and GNRL_10.
+Therefore, it is vital to maintain meticulous adherence to the user guidance of both the software and the hardware part of the TOE.